eduardoaugustojulio/NewRelicScriptAgentPlugin/README.md

 ### For development, to extend the plugin ###
-Download the Java project from GitHub, add it to Eclipse (New Project -> Java Project -> select the root directory of the downloaded GitHub project), create a Run Configuration where you set `com.ricardosantos.scriptagent.Main` as the main class.
+Download the Java project from GitHub, add it to Eclipse (New Project -> Java Project -> select the root directory of the downloaded GitHub project), create a Run Configuration where you set `com.scriptagent.Main` as the main class.

 ## Configuration ##
 Configuration is done via two files: newrelic.json & plugin.json.